We're glad you're here. We are here to help you with your legal issues.

 (719) 473-9700 Option 1

-If your situation requires immediate attention, do not rely on Pro Bono or Low Bono services.
+If your situation requires immediate attention, please do not rely on our programs.
 You are responsible for responding to a court request.
 We are not be responsible for missed deadlines.

 Lawyer Referral Service

 The EPCBA LRIS program refers the public to screened and qualified attorneys.
 There is a $40 referral fee, unless it is a contingency based claim.
 You will receive a 30-minute consultation with an attorney where the attorney may charge up to $100.
 Any advice given thereafter will be billed to you at that attorney's regular rate (typically $200 to $300/hour).
 Please be aware that many attorneys charge a retainer fee is you decide to hire them.